 Most new pools come with a maintenance equipment package of some sort.
-Usually this equipment is cheap entry level gear.
+Usually, this equipment is cheap entry level gear.
 Especially if you buy an above ground pool package.
 I am writing this review to help you buy a premium hose when it’s time to replace your old one.

-At the end of the day we are only talking about an item that cost between $35.00 and $85.00.
+We are only talking about an item that cost between $35.00 and $85.00.
 But, if you have to replace it every year, or even every couple years, it will start to add up.
 And with most hoses costing the same, why not get the best hose for your money?